lblod/subsidy-applications-management-service/README.md

 > **Developer note**:
 > - `meta.schemes` is optional.
 > - properties can be nested indefinitely.
+> - ⚠️ ⚠️ ⚠️  NO EXTRA PROPERTIES BESIDES WHAT IS RELEVANT FOR THE form.ttl -> else we might have very weird side effects on the tailored data.

 ### [experimental] SemanticForm(s): Tailored data